Tuesday, May 5, 2009

 THE TIME MACHINE 2002

 In ‘The Time Machine’, Alexander looses his beloved Emma and begins his quest to build the machine to save her life.
 Every effort of his to save her always fails.
 This is a wonderful part of the script, that he could only invent the time machine because of her death.
 Therefore, the machine cannot possibly save her life.
 This creation paradox is ruined in the film when Alexander has this detail explained to him.
 It gives the audience nothing to figure out.
-This is a universal theme: either the time machine itself is a paradox or is an abomination that leads only to tragic events.
+This is a universal theme: either the time machine itself is a paradox or it is an abomination that leads only to tragic events.

 Correcting one tragedy may lead to something far worse, a Greek element of story-telling.
 In ‘The Time Machine’, Alexander’s best friend is Filby.
-Filby is the name for Aaron’s cat.
+Filby is the name for Aaron’s cat in Primer.
 (Listen carefully to the fountain scene.)
 Some people may say that Abe could have used Filby as the first living time traveler.
 It certainly is not part of the story though.
 Others theorize that the cat is a reference to a paradox theory known as ‘Schrodinger’s Cat’.
+Filby is most likely a small tribute to the original book written by H.G.
+Wells in 1894.
+Without this early science fiction on time travel, Primer may never have been written.